ConnorxAce/Copilot-Dummy-Data-Test/firewalls.md

 # Firewall Telemetry Dataset

 ## Overview
-This is a simulated firewall environment used for testing a Copilot agent.
+This file contains simulated firewall telemetry data for testing Copilot agents.
+It represents a dynamic environment where devices can be added or removed, and telemetry metrics are updated periodically.

-There are **30 firewall devices** in this environment, named firewall1 through firewall30.
+Currently, there are **30 firewall devices** named firewall1 through firewall30.

-Each firewall has the following telemetry metrics:
+Each firewall has the following metrics:

 - CPU utilization (%)
 - Memory utilization (%)
 - Availability (%)
 - Uptime (hours)

-All telemetry data is included below in a **markdown table**, so the Copilot agent can read it directly.

 ---